 Hello!
 We are happy that you are interested in playing a role in making camp a huge success this year!
 Please fill out the form below

-Please note, High School and Middle School Camp staff positions require your volunteer effort from June 23rd through July 1st.
-Middle School and Youth Camp require your effort from June 25th through July 1st.
+Please note, High School and Middle School Camp staff positions require your volunteer effort from Friday June 29th (8pm) – July 7th.
+Youth Camp requires your effort from July 1st – 7th.
 You are needed for the entire time!

 All positions are volunteer positions, however 100% of your meal and lodging expenses will be covered by the camp.